 This peak is not in the book.

-Peak 7060 is located south of the city of Pocatello and approximately 2.5 miles due south of Rock Knoll in the Bannock Mountain Range, which is within the Caribou-Targhee National Forest.
-The peak lies in Bannock County although its western base touches the Power County line.
+Peak 7060 is located south of the city of Pocatello, approximately 2.5 miles south of Rock Knoll in the Bannock Range.
+The peak lies in Bannock County although its western base touches the Power County Line.
+USGS Clifton Creek

-We climbed this peak in early November (before the road was seasonally closed) and found it well-driven but very rutted in places, which made our high-clearance, 4-wheel drive a necessity.
+We climbed this peak in early November before the road was seasonally closed and found it well-driven but very rutted in places, which made our high-clearance, 4-wheel drive vehicle a necessity.

 Most of the hike can be done on an existing trail until it disappears.
 Continue off-trail and head toward the peak.
-A short climb will bring you to the summit area.
-This area is relativity large and flat, and even with a GPS the “highest point” was difficult to locate.
-There is no summit marker, but this pile of rocks sufficed for our summit photo.
+A short climb brings you to the summit area.
+This area is relativity large and flat and, even with a GPS, the “highest point” was difficult to locate.
+There is no summit marker but this pile of rocks sufficed for our summit photo.

 This peak may be a good summit option for younger kids who like to hike.
-First, there’s the 4-wheel drive travel adventure to get to the trail head.
+First, there’s the 4WD travel adventure to get to the trailhead.
 Then, when you reach the meadow area, you can teach compass/GPS navigation skills to identify the peak.
-The faint trail that is there most of the way is relatively flat until you reach the base of the peak, and then the climb to the summit is short.
+The faint trail that is there most of the way is relatively flat until you reach the base of the peak, and the climb to the summit is short.
 The summit area has great views and is the perfect spot for a picnic.

-This peak lies within a motorized use area, but most users will be on the north side of the meadows.
+This peak lies within a motorized use area, but most users will be on the north side of the meadow.
 Even so, for a more “wilderness-like” experience for your kids, head out early on a weekday morning.
 There is little to no shade on the peak, and there is no available water on the hike.
-For kids, it is probably best climbed in early summer, once the area snow melts, or it would be particularly beautiful in the fall when the aspens are in full color.
+For kids, it is probably best climbed in early Summer, once the area snow melts.
+It would be particularly beautiful in the Fall, when the aspens are in full color.